-“This is a light, yet satisfying pudding that combines tropical flavours of pineapple, coconut and passionfruit.
+“This is a light, yet satisfying vegan pudding, that combines tropical flavours of pineapple, coconut and passionfruit.
 Using aqaufaba (chickpea water) to make the mousse, as opposed to egg white, also utilises a byproduct that normally is not used,” says Chantelle Nicholson.

 - 50g coconut sugar